claucambra/GitHub_CLF/README.md

 It must also be kept in mind that both APIs have a rate limit of 5000 an hour.
 Keep this in mind as each time the top 1000 users' data is retrieved, this is counts towards the rate limit.

-The GeoNames API also has a limit of 20,000 requests a day
+The GeoNames API also has a limit of 20,000 requests a day.